jenkins-x-plugins/jx-admin/README.md

 Then you can import this YAML file via:

 ```
-jx alpha remote secrets import -f /tmp/mysecrets.yaml
+jx secret import -f /tmp/mysecrets.yaml
 ```

 ### Running the boot Job

-Once you have created your git repository via `jx alpha remote create` or `jx alpha remote upgrade` and populated the secrets as shown above you can run the boot `Job` via:
+Once you have created your git repository via `jx admin create` or `jx admin upgrade` and populated the secrets as shown above you can run the boot `Job` via:

 ```
-jx alpha remote run --git-url=https://github.com/myorg/env-mycluster-dev.git
+jx admin run --git-url=https://github.com/myorg/env-mycluster-dev.git
 ```

 Once you have booted up once you can omit the `git-url` argument as it can be discovered from the `dev` `Environment` resource:

 ```
-jx alpha remote run
+jx admin run
 ```

 This will use helm to install the boot Job and tail the log of the pod so you can see the boot job run.
 It looks like the boot process is running locally on your laptop but really it is all running inside a Pod inside Kubernetes.

 ## Upgrading a `jx install` or `jx boot` cluster on helm 2.x

-You can use the `jx alpha remote upgrade` command to help upgrade your existing Jenkins X cluster to helm 3 and helmfile.
+You can use the `jx admin upgrade` command to help upgrade your existing Jenkins X cluster to helm 3 and helmfile.

 Connect to the cluster you wish to migrate and run:

 ```
-jx alpha remote upgrade
+jx admin upgrade
 ```

 and follow the instructions.